Sanjay Sharma (serial killer): Second marriage and first murder

 While he was detained for a week, Razi Singh returned to her parents.
-One day, while looking through her husband's passport, she was mortified to learn that he was actually married to another woman back in the USA.
-She wrote a letter to Mantuano and to the local police, pressing for further questions about the dubious past of Sharma, unfortunately, she did not receive a reply before his release on bail.
-He then picked up his wife and brought her to his mother's home in Rohini, where it was alleged that he began sedating her to keep her from escaping.
+While looking through her husband's passport, she discovered that he was married to another woman back in the States.
+She wrote a letter to Mantuano and to the local police, pressing for further information about Sharma, but did not receive a reply before his release on bail.
+He picked up his wife and brought her to his mother's home in Rohini, Delhi, where he allegedly began sedating her to keep her from escaping.
 On 24 November 1997, Sharma took out an insurance policy on his wife worth $50,000 from the United India Insurance Company, whereupon he booked two tickets bound for Austria.
-The couple landed in the country via the Innsbruck Airport on the evening of 30 November, from where they travelled to Absam, where Sharma's sister and brother-in-law lived.
-The next few days, the couple went on excursions and shopping sprees, but on 4 December, while they were alone in the house, Razi decided to take a bath at around 11 o'clock.
-About an hour and a half later, she was found dead in the bathtub, which suspiciously had a hair dryer submerged.
+The couple landed in Innsbruck Airport on the evening of 30 November and travelled to Absam, where Sharma's sister and brother-in-law lived.
+The next few days, the couple went on excursions and shopping sprees.
+On 4 December, while they were alone in the house, Razi decided to take a bath.
+About an hour and a half later, she was found dead in the bathtub with a submerged hair dryer.

-Despite the circumstances, and Sharma having a weak alibi, an Austrian coroner declared that the Razi had died from electric shock, but still considered the death worthy of further investigation.
-An inquiry by local authorities determined that the death was an accident, but were unable to explain how the hair dryer had found its way to the bathtub.
-In contrast to their Austrian counterparts, the CID which were aware of the couple's tumultuous past and started their own inquiry into the matter.
+Despite Sharma having a weak alibi, an Austrian coroner declared that the Razi had died from electric shock, but still considered the death worthy of further investigation.
+An inquiry by local authorities determined that the death was an accident, but was unable to explain why and how the hair dryer had been put in the bathtub.
+The Criminal Investigation_Department of India, which were aware of the couple's strained relationship, and started their own inquiry into the matter.
 While Sharma managed to cremate his wife's body in Austria, he was allowed to transport the ashes in an urn back to her home in New Delhi.
-He mysteriously "lost" the urn during the trip back home, claiming that the bag he had carried the urn in, had been stolen.
+He claimed to have lost the urn during the trip back home, claiming that the bag he had carried the urn in had been stolen.
 This claim was disputed by both Singh's family members and police, who arrested him on 20 December and charged him with murder.